doctorwidget/volta/doc/quickstart.rst

    By for now!

- Also, check out the free (failing!) test that *lein* provides for you.
+Also, be sure to check out the free (failing!) test that *lein* provides for you.

 .. code-block:: bash